mblackroot/fb-adlibrary-scraper-extension/README.md

 </div>

 # Installation
+0. Make sure you don't have any extensions that change the design of Facebook ad library, this will have effect on my extension, instead use a new profile.
 1. Download or clone the project.
 2. Load it unpacked to Microsoft Edge or Google Chrome.
 3. Open Facebook Ad Library.